Sveinn Björnsson: Regent

+Presidency

 Sveinn was elected president by the Althing on the inauguration of the republic of Iceland in 1944.
 His first term was only one year, since the people of Iceland were to elect their president directly for the first time in 1945.
 Shortly after the creation of the republic, Sveinn called on Icelandic embassies to send him all books on diplomatic protocol that they could find, so that he could follow the right customs as head of state.
 Foreign diplomats often remarked on how strict Sveinn was in following diplomatic protocol in his interactions with them, perhaps too strict.

 Sveinn was re-elected as president in 1945 and 1949 without opposition.
 He set new precedent and went outside of the formal powers given to the president after the 1949 parliamentary elections when he said that he would form a government if the parties could not agree on forming in four months' time.
 He claimed to have these powers according to the constitution, but historian (and later president) Guðni Th.
 Jóhannesson rejected that these powers are set in the constitution.

 Sveinn had poor relations with the Danish King, Christian X, after Iceland became a republic.
 The King maintained that the Icelanders had given him false assurances in 1940 that the relationship between Iceland and Denmark would return to normal after the Nazi occupation had ended; something that Sveinn denied.
 For this reason, Sveinn did not go on an official visit to Denmark following the creation of the republic.
 Christian X died in 1947.
-But, due to poor health, Sveinn was unable to visit Denmark during the final part of his tenure as president.
+But, due to poor health, Sveinn was unable to visit Denmark during the final years of his presidency.

 The nation formally became a member of NATO on 30 March 1949, amid domestic controversy and riots.
 On 5 May 1951, a defence agreement was signed with the United States.
 American troops returned to Iceland as the Iceland Defence Force, and remained throughout the Cold War.
 The US withdrew the last of its forces on 30 September 2006.
-Sveinn died in Reykjavík in January 1952, more than one year before his third term of office was due to expire.
-He is the only president of Iceland, as of 2024, to die in office.
-Sveinn had been in poor health since 1949.
+Sveinn died in Reykjavík in January 1952, more than one year before his third term of office was due to expire; he had been in poor health since 1949.
+As of 2024, he remains the only president of Iceland to have died in office.